ralfebert/swiftui-garden/Misc/iOS 26/Overlapping text for pinned section headers.md

-I think SwiftUI should have better support to handle overlapping text for pinned section headers:
+For a List with .listStyle(.plain), I think SwiftUI should have an easy way to a) un-pin headers and b) to make pinned headers appear safeAreaBar-like, attached to the top bar.

+Currently, safeAreaBar or LazyVStack can be used to work around this, see https://developer.apple.com/forums/thread/795159

 ![[section-header-issue.png|300]]